 1. Stretchy Fabric Hammock Relaxation

-Safety Tip: Ensure the hammock is securely fastened low to the ground and always supervise your child while they are in it.
+Safety Tip: Keep the hammock low and always supervise while your child is inside.

 2. Swing and Sway on a Nest Swing

-Safety Tip: Keep the swing low to the ground and stay nearby to offer support and assistance as needed.
+Safety Tip: Keep the swing close to the ground and stay within arm’s reach.

 3. Hanging Around on Low Bars

-Safety Tip: Make sure the bar is securely installed at a reachable height and place a padded mat underneath for extra safety.
+Safety Tip: Ensure the bar is sturdy and placed over a padded mat for soft landings.

 4. Mini Climbing Wall Adventure